humancomputerintegration/rehamove-integration-lib/README.md

 We then performed the following steps to create the second DLL that interfaces with Unity3D:

 * Create a new project in Visual Studio 2017.
 We will select `Visual C# => Class Library (.NET Framework)` to create a project for a C# DLL.
 * We add the files to the solution.
 In the `Solution Explorer`, right-click the solution name, go to `Add`, then `Existing Item`, followed by choosing all of the .cs files in our build so far.
-There should be five of them:
+There should be the following:
 	* `rehamove.cs`
 	* `rehamovelib.cs`
 	* `rehamovelibPINVOKE.cs`
 	* `RehamoveDevice.cs`
 	* `SWIGTYPE_p_Smpt_device.cs`
+    * `SWIGTYPE_p_uint16_t.cs`
 * Add a reference to the UnityEngine DLL.
 To do this, in the `Solution Explorer`, I right-clicked `References`, clicked `Add Reference` (opening up the `Reference Manager`), and then added in a reference to the `UnityEngine.dll` path location.
 For me, the path was: `C:\Program Files\Unity\Hub\Editor\2019.1.2f1\Editor\Data\Managed\UnityEngine.dll`
 * Make sure that all of the files are under the same namespace (here `UnityRehamove`).
 This should be done by the previous batch script.
 * Perform the build!
 At the top of Visual Studio 2017, go to `Build`, then `Build Solution`.
 You should generate the output, `UnityRehamove.dll`.